-In order to apply for either certification, applicants must have taken 21 hours of professional development training.
-This may not sound like a lot but this amount of time is equivalent to the better part of three full workdays, and for busy professionals, that is quite a commitment.
+To apply for either certification, applicants must take 21 hours of professional development training.
+This may not sound like a lot, but it's equivalent to the better part of three full workdays, and for busy professionals, that's quite a commitment.

 - Professional Reference Requirement

 Along with the application, IIBA requires applicants to submit two references from a current or past manager, client, or CBAP recipient.

 - Applicants must agree to IIBA’s code of conduct.
 They must attest to this with their signature.

 All the fees for both certifications are the same.
 The application fees, exam fees, and recertification fees are equal for both.
 The application fee is the same for members and non-members of IIBA.
 Members get a price break on the exam fee and recertification fee.

 - Study Preparation

 IIBA recommends preparing well for its certification exams.
 It recommends strategies such as reading the BABOK Guide a few times, studying in groups, and taking practice exams.